thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-blockchain.md

 # GetBestBlockHash

-The [`getbestblockhash` RPC](core-api-ref-remote-procedure-calls-blockchain#getbestblockhash) returns the header hash of the most recent block on the best block chain.
+The [`getbestblockhash` RPC](core-api-ref-remote-procedure-calls-blockchain#getbestblockhash) returns the header hash of the most recent block on the best blockchain.

 *Parameters: none*